8 Steps to Building a Successful Internal Communications Strategy

 Thus, leaders must engage with their workforce to set a solid internal communication plan.
 And define employee personas based on various criteria such as:

 - Geographic locations

 - Spoken languages

 It is critical to define employee personas.
 It makes it easier for employees to communicate and engage with each other.

 4. Create and distribute personalized communications

-Once you define employee personas, it is much easier to create engaging internal communications content.
-Many IC professionals are struggling to get employees’ attention and engagement with their campaigns.
+Once you define employee personas, it is much easier to create smooth internal communications channels.
+However, many IC professionals are struggling to get employees’ attention and engagement with their in-house campaigns.